IOS-OSD-DPG/Pacific_SST_Monitoring/README.md

 * [NOAA Optimal Interpolation gap-filled SST (OISST).](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring#oisst) Anomaly maps were calculated using the current week and subtracting the 30-year mean (1991-2020).
 The spatial resolution is 0.25 degrees.
 * [MEDS Buoy Data](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring#meds-buoy-data)
-* [NASA MODIS-Aqua NRT SST.](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring#modis-aqua-nrt-sst) **Out of date** Anomaly maps were calculated using the current week and subtracting the 18-year mean (2003-2020).
+* [NASA MODIS-Aqua NRT SST.](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring#modis-aqua-nrt-sst) Anomaly maps were calculated using the current week and subtracting the 18-year mean (2003-2020).
 The spatial resolution is 0.04166 degrees with low quality pixels removed.
 * [Other MHW data sources and links](https://github.com/BIO-RSG/Pacific_SST_NRT_Monitoring#other-mhw-data-sources-maps-and-links-of-interest) (embedded from NOAA Coastwatch), Daily

 Data is accessed from the NOAA CoastWatch [ERDDAP server](https://coastwatch.pfeg.noaa.gov/erddap/index.html).
 SST pixels exceeding 1.29 standard deviations above the climatology are delineated on the anomaly maps (labelled as **1.29 SD**, approximately the 90th percentile), a threshold for tracking marine heatwaves.